Dimensions of a green economy

 Dr Joël Houdet was commissioned to undertake the study in 2015, with a view to producing a GCRO Occasional Paper.
 A detailed report was prepared, but was not ultimately published by the GCRO, largely because the significant changes in party political leadership at the local level in the mid-2016 local elections made the findings into 'current' green economy policies at the local level outdated.
 However, the draft report can be read as a working paper here.

 At present, work is planned on a Provocation, intended to include:

-- An overview of how the idea of the green economy has evolved in South African and Gauteng policy discourse, with reference especially to how it has been reduced to a sub-sectoral focus, easily overshadowed by new flavour-of-the-month notions, such as the 4th Industrial Revolution (4IR)
+- An overview of how the idea of the green economy has evolved in South African and Gauteng policy discourse, with reference especially to how it was reduced to a sub-sectoral focus, easily overshadowed by new flavour-of-the-month notions, such as the 4th Industrial Revolution (4IR)

 - An analysis of how South Africa’s municipal fiscal architectures and financial management arrangements positively and negatively impact on possible transitions to a green economy, with proposals for key adjustments that could conceivably be made to local government financial systems.